 |For the quarter ending on the 31st of December||7 January|

 |For the quarter ending on the 31st of March||30 April|

 What happens if you delay the TDS payment?

-In case of delay in TDS payment, an interest of 1.5% is charged.
+In case of delay in TDS payment after the deduction of tax at source, an interest of 1.5% per month is charged on the due amount.
 The interest is charged for every month or every part of the month during which the payment is delayed.
 The rate of interest is charged from the date of deduction of the tax amount.